 This permit does not relieve the permittee of the reporting requirements of 40 CFR 117 and 40 CFR 302.
-The discharge of hazardous substances in the stormwater discharge(s) from a facility shall be minimized in accordance with the applicable stormwater pollution prevention plan for the facility, and in no case, during any 24-hour period, shall the discharge(s) contain a hazardous substance equal to or in excess of reporting quantities.
+The discharge of hazardous substances in the stormwater discharge(s) from a facility shall be in accordance with the applicable Stormwater Pollution Prevention Plan (SWPPP) for the facility.